wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 no salvation.
 Conditions are imposed which are unfulfillable and then we are blamed for not fulfilling them.

-**M:**&ensp;You do not realise that your present waking state is one of ignorance.
+**M:**&ensp;You do not realise that your present waking state is one of ignoreänce.
-Your question about the proof of truth is born of ignorance of reality.
+Your question about the proof of truth is born of ignoreänce of reality.
 You are contacting your sensory and mental states in consciousness at the point of ‘I am’, while reality is not mediated, not contacted, not experiënced.
-You are taking duality so much for granted that you do not even notice it, while to me variety and diversity do not creäte separation.
+You are takeïng duality so much for granted that you do not even notice it, while to me variety and diversity do not creäte separation.
-You imagine reality to stand apart from names and forms, while to me names and forms are the ever changing expressions of reality and are not apart from it.
+You imagine reality to stand apart from names and forms, while to me names and forms are the ever changeïng expressions of reality and are not apart from it.
 You ask for the proof of truth while to me all existence is the proof.
 You separate existence from beïng and beïng from reality, while to me it is all one.
 However much you are convinced of the truth of your waking state, you do not claim it to be permanent and changeless, as I do when I talk of mine.